6th Grade English

 Why did we choose these texts?

-The Watsons Go to Birmingham: Students study the moves the author makes to appeal to a young reader such as humor, colloquial dialogue, and point of view.
+- The Watsons Go To Birmingham: Students study the moves the author makes to appeal to a young reader such as humor, colloquial dialogue and point of view.
 This unit also pushes students to understand point of view through a young unreliable narrator.
-Students explore the ways an African-American boy can empower himself and his family despite prejudice and violence during the civil rights movement.
+Students explore the ways an African American boy can empower himself and his family despite prejudice and violence during the Civil Rights Era.